How to Design a Robust WordPress Website in 2022

 4. Decide on Your Branding

-As we mentioned before, branding is extremely important in web design.
-Your website is the first place people will go to learn about your brand, so it’s important to make sure it’s consistent with your overall branding strategy.
+As we mentioned earlier, establishing a unique brand identity is paramount in web design.
+Your website serves as the primary platform for visitors to learn about your brand, so ensuring it aligns seamlessly with your overall branding strategy is crucial.

 5. Create a Sitemap

 A sitemap is a list of all the pages and posts on your website.
-Creating a sitemap before you start designing your website will help you organize your thoughts and decide what content needs to go where.
+Creating a sitemap before designing your website will help you organize your thoughts and decide what content needs to go where.

 To create a sitemap, create a list of all the pages and posts you want to include on your website.
 For each page and post, include a brief description of what it will be about.
 This will help you figure out the hierarchy of your website and how everything will fit together.

-6. Create Web Page Design Templates
+6. Design Web Page Design Templates

-Functionality: What features will the page have?
+Functionality: What capabilities will the page possess?

 7. Write Your Website Copy